Aqui1983/Wallet-Collector-Financial-app-Project-1/README.md

 }
 '''

 - #### The vertical bar chart I made was a bit of a challenge and we almost decided to scrap it altogether but it fell into place just in time.
 I had to adapt code from a web scraper made by the Data Professor that was not functioning at all.
 With some proper changes I was able to parse through the json data to get exactly what I needed.
+I had to place this code at the beggining of the file so it populates on the screen immediately and is the first thing that shows up on the dashboard.
+I also split the page into 4 columns and this chart sits in column 4 and goes down the length of the app.
 '''
 {